 Financial and statistical application information

-Note: Applicants to OAC’s Publishing Organizations: Operating and Édition – fonctionnement programs do not use CADAC.
+Note: Applicants to OAC’s Publishing Organizations: Operating et Édition – fonctionnement programs do not use CADAC.
 They upload financial and statistical information directly in their application in Nova.

 The financial and statistical portion of the application includes:

 - Financial information for your organization’s:

 - last completed fiscal year

 - current year